-To adjust audio gain:
+To adjust audio settings for gain and delay:

 - 1. Ensure an audio input source is connected to an analog audio input port. - 2.
 Login to the Admin panel as admin.
 See Connect to the Admin panel. - 3.
 From the Admin panel, scroll the Sources section. - 4.
 Select an audio source; the audio configuration page opens.